slavomatas/dqn-navigation/Report.md

 Comparing the performance scores shows that Dueling DQN Agent and DQN Agent with Prioritized Experience Replay achieved the best performance.

-Navigation with Pixels - so far i have tested Basic DQN Agent with Prioritized Experience Replay using visual observations (frames).
+Navigation with Pixels - so far i have tested basic DQN Agent with Prioritized Experience Replay using visual observations (frames).
 Unfortunately DQN Agent performance didnt show significant progress during the learning.
 I will try to implement few changes/improvements:
     frame stacking (buffering)